 Best Gaming Mice in India (2026)

 Your gaming mouse matters more than your keyboard — it's the input device that directly controls your aim, cursor speed, and in-game movements.
 A good sensor, comfortable shape, and the right weight can genuinely improve your gameplay.
 A bad mouse with sensor jitter or an uncomfortable grip will hold you back regardless of your skill.
+Complement your mouse with the right peripherals — a mechanical gaming keyboard with hot-swap switches, a low-friction gaming mousepad for consistent tracking, or a game controller for titles that play better with analog sticks.

-We evaluated 24 gaming mice across three price tiers: budget (under ₹1,000), mid-range (₹1,000–₹4,000), and premium (₹4,000+).
+ProductHunter.in evaluated 24 gaming mice across four price tiers: budget (under ₹1,000), mid-range (₹1,000–₹4,000), premium (₹4,000–₹13,000), and ultra-premium (₹13,000+).
 Budget gets you solid 1000Hz sensors for casual gaming.
 Mid-range introduces brand-name sensors (Razer, Logitech), premium switches, and ultralight designs.
 Premium delivers tournament-grade wireless, the latest sensor tech, and 60-80g weights that competitive players demand.
+Ultra-premium pushes the boundaries with 8K Hz native polling, sub-55g weights, and the absolute best sensors available.

 Logitech G PRO 2 Lightspeed (₹12,495)